MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-vm.md

 - Create a new shielded VM using a signed virtual machine hard disk (VHDX) and optionally a VM template.

 > [!NOTE]
 > You may experience issues deploying a shielded virtual machine over a network with a load balancer or WAN optimization device.
-It is required for the packet to not be modified during transit for Shielded VMs to successfully deploy.
+It's required for the packet to not be modified during transit for Shielded VMs to successfully deploy.

 ## Before you start